signalkraft/mypyllant-component/README.md

 2. Search for the myVAILLANT integration in HACS and install it
 3. Restart Home Assistant
 4. [Add myVaillant integration](https://my.home-assistant.io/redirect/config_flow_start/?domain=mypyllant)
-5. Sign in with the email & password you use in the myVAILLANT app
+5. Sign in with the email, password & country you use in the myVAILLANT app

 ### Manual